emecoding/Cratos2/TASKS.md

     - For example: Application.create_config_window
     - Config file reader that can be used from anywhere the program.
     - Cratos .JAR file location -> access the models?
+    - Tells the program which textures are sprite sheets and which are not.

 4: Text Rendering